dheera/big-yellow-proxxon-mf70-conversion/README.md

 If you are here you probably already have one, but the [Proxxon MF70](https://www.proxxon.com/us/micromot/37110.php) is a cheap, tiny 3-axis mill that sells for around USD 400, sometimes much cheaper on Craigslist or eBay and is highly popular with hobbyists, especially for CNC conversions.

 This mill has a number of limitations, but perhaps the biggest of which is that the Y axis is only limited to 46mm of travel.
 It is fairly straightforward to extend this Y axis to 90mm.
-The Z axis is also limiting with 70mm of travel, which makes it hard to use a 4th ("A" or rotational) axis.
+The Z axis is also limiting as it only has 70mm of travel, starts from uselessly low, which makes it hard to use a 4th ("A" or rotational) axis.
 Both of these limitations are addressed in this conversion.

 There are other limitations with this cheap mill but not addressed here.
 If you have a 3D printer and want a $600 CNC mill this is it.
 If you want to spend $1000 there are better options available.